multiparty/jiff/tutorials/6-preprocessing.md

 As mentioned earlier, not all operations on secret shares require pre-processing.
 For example, secure addition and secure subtraction require only local computation and don't need any helper values.
 These primitives are skipped below.

+Finally, note that some extensions make certain primitives support additional parameters.
+When composing extensions, all the parameters supported by either extension used (including base) are supported.

 Below is a complete table of all primitive specific extra parameters
 ```neptune[language=HTML,inject=true]
 <style>